Progradungula otwayensis: Behaviour

-The prey-catching behavior of odd-clawed spiders is similar to that of Progradungula carraiensis and Macrogradungula moonya.
+The prey-catching behaviour of odd-clawed spiders is similar to that of Progradungula carraiensis and Macrogradungula moonya.
 The spider takes position on its catching ladder with its head facing downwards toward the substrate.
 In this position, its fangs are at about the same level as the lowest "rung" of the catching ladder.
 The third and fourth pair of legs are used to stretch and hold the catching ladder behind the spider.
 The first and second pair of legs are held outstretched in front of the spider, just above the ground level.
 The second pair of legs may touch, or at least is very close to, the lateral support threads.
 Through these threads, the spider senses vibrations coming from the ground.
 These vibrations (in addition to air currents) warn the spider of approaching prey.

 When a prey animal is detected within the range of the spider, it lunges with its clawed front legs and scoops it up into the catching ladder, also administering a bite in the process.
 The catching ladder detaches from the lateral support threads and entangles the prey.
 Due to its elasticity, the cribellate threads can stretch to comfortably envelop even large prey.
 The spider restrains the enmeshed prey while continuing to inject it with venom.
 When the prey stops moving, the spider relaxes its hold, turns around on the web and begins wrapping the prey in silk.
 The catching ladder is destroyed during the capture and the spider may rebuild it during or even before feeding on the caught prey.

-Odd-clawed spiders also have similar defensive behavior as Progradungula carraiensis.
+Odd-clawed spiders also have similar defensive behaviour as Progradungula carraiensis.
 During low-level disturbances, they retreat towards the upper support webs or dismount towards the nearest surface.
 In greater threat levels, however, they immediately drop from their webs to the ground and "play dead" (thanatosis), assuming an inert posture with their legs tightly held against their bodies.